 Can a person survive without eating food?
 For a while, yes.
 People on hunger strikes have been known to survive for months.
 It's the lack of water that will get to you.

-For more information on breatharinism and related topics, check out the links on the next page.
+For more information on breatharinism and related topics, check out the links below.